MicrosoftDocs/power-platform/power-platform/admin/new-admin-center.md

   - admin
 ---

-# New and improved Power Platform admin center (preview)
+# Use the new and improved Power Platform admin center (preview)
 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-banner.md)]

 We're happy to announce the public preview of the new Power Platform admin center!